Adaptive Chameleon or Stubborn Sloth: Revealing the Behavior of Large Language Models in Knowledge Conflicts: Experiments

-\paragraph{LLMs are receptive to generated coherent counter-memory.} To alleviate the incoherence issue of the above counter-memory, we instruct LLMs with human-level writing abilities to generate coherent counter-memory.
-The right part of Figure \ref{fig:generation-vs-ent-sub} shows the experimental results with generation-based counter-memory, from which we have several observations:
+\paragraph{LLMs are highly receptive to generated coherent counter-memory.} To alleviate the incoherence issue of the above counter-memory, we instruct LLMs to directly generate coherent counter-memory following the steps aforementioned (Figure~\ref{fig:flowchart}).
+Figure \ref{fig:ent_vs_gen} shows the experimental results with generation-based counter-memory, from which we can have the following observations:

-On the one hand, surprisingly, \textit{LLMs are actually highly receptive to external evidence if it is presented in a coherent way}, even though it conflicts with their parametric memory.
-This contradicts the prior conclusion~\cite{longpre2021entity} and the observation with entity substitution counter-memory shown in Figure~\ref{fig:generation-vs-ent-sub}.
-Such high receptiveness shows that our framework constructs a more coherent and convincing counter-memory.
-We manually check 50 stubborn cases and find that most of them are due to hard-to-override commonsense or lack of strong direct conflicts.
-Detailed analysis can be found in Appendix \ref{appendix-stubborn}.
+First, \textit{LLMs are actually highly receptive to external evidence if it is presented in a coherent way}, even though it conflicts with their parametric memory.
+This contradicts the prior conclusion~\citep{longpre2021entity} and the observation with entity substitution counter-memory shown in Figure~\ref{fig:ent_vs_gen}.
+Such high receptiveness in turn shows that the counter-memory constructed through our framework is indeed more coherent and convincing.
+We manually check 50 stubborn (i.e., ``Mem-Ans.'') cases and find that most of them are due to hard-to-override commonsense or lack of strong direct conflicts.
+Detailed analyses can be found in Appendix \ref{appendix-stubborn}.

-On the other hand, many of the generated counter-memory are disinformation that misleads LLMs to the wrong answer (Table~\ref{tab:dataset_example}).
-Concerningly, \textit{LLMs seem to be gullible and can be easily deceived by such disinformation}.
+Second, many of the generated counter-memory are disinformation that misleads LLMs to the wrong answer.
+Concerningly, \textit{LLMs appear to be susceptible to and can be easily deceived by such disinformation}.
 Exploring methods to prevent LLMs from such attacks when using external tools warrants significant attention in future research.

-Finally, the effectiveness of our generated counter-memory also shows that \textit{LLMs can generate convincing dis- or misinformation, sufficient to fool even themselves}.
+Third, the effectiveness of our generated counter-memory also shows that \textit{LLMs can generate convincing dis- or misinformation, sufficient to mislead even themselves}.
 This raises concerns about the potential misuse of LLMs.